PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 convert a circuit to one or more circuits.

-As a general rule of thumb, transforms that result in a single circuit are generally applied before the QNode decorator, while transforms that result in multiple circuits to be executed (**batch transforms**, such as :func:`~pennylane.transforms.split_non_commuting`) are applied after the QNode decorator.
+As a general rule of thumb, transforms that result in a single circuit are generally applied before/outside the QNode decorator, while transforms that result in multiple circuits to be executed (**batch transforms**, such as :func:`~pennylane.transforms.split_non_commuting`) are applied after/inside the QNode decorator.

-Currently, batch transforms and transforms that apply *after* the QNode decorator will not work with Catalyst:
+Currently, batch transforms and transforms that apply *inside* or *within* the QNode decorator will not work with Catalyst:

 .. code-block:: python